Azure/azure-quickstart-templates/101-backup-vault-create/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template creates a Backup Vault.
-For more information, go to: https://azure.microsoft.com/en-us/documentation/services/backup/
+For more information, go to : https://azure.microsoft.com/en-us/documentation/services/backup/